GRESB/api-docs/source/includes/_data-dictionary.md

-# Asset Level Data Dictionary
+## Data Dictionary

-Data must be posted for the two years preceding the survey.
+Data may be posted for the two years preceding the survey.
 For example, the 2015 survey asks for data from 2014 and 2013.

 <table rules='all'>
   <thead>